NoeticTools/Git2SemVer.MSBuild/docs/articles/Versioning/Usage/BuildHosts/GitHubWorkflows.md

 * 1.2.3-`12345.1`+3a962b33
 * 1.2.3+`12345.1`.3a962b33

-The build context identifier (run attempt) comes second to ensure correct [Semmantic Versioning pecedence](https://semver.org/#spec-item-11) of rebuilds.
+The build context identifier (run attempt) comes second to ensure correct [Semantic Versioning pecedence](https://semver.org/#spec-item-11) of rebuilds.

 ### Properties